 - 1. Maintain a grade point average of 2.75 in overall course work attempted. - 2.
-Maintain current tuberculosis (TB) test status before entering the public schools or other child-centered field experiences as required by partner public school districts.
-Copies of all TB test results are retained in the Department of Education office. - 3.
-Maintain a current degree plan with the faculty advisor. - 4.
-Demonstrate professional competency in field experiences as required. - 5.
-Maintain a clear social record in the Office of Student Life. - 6.
+Maintain a current degree plan with the faculty advisor. - 3.
+Demonstrate professional competency in field experiences as required. - 4.
+Maintain a clear social record in the Office of Student Life. - 5.
 Maintain a clear criminal background check.

-The faculty advisor, as well as the Department Chair of Education, monitor candidates' progress from admission to teacher education through the completion of the internship.
+The faculty advisor, as well as the Dean of Education, monitor candidates' progress from admission to teacher education through the completion of the internship.
 When concerns arise throughout their program of study, candidates work with their faculty advisors to resolve those concerns expeditiously.